MoonPoet/xaprb-src/content/blog/2006/type-conversion-semantics-of-mysqls-between-operator.md

 ### Conclusion

 The moral of this story is that it's always better to be explicit, and avoid queries that don't have an obvious type conversion.
 Especially with `BETWEEN`, it seems to be better to only use it when all three operands are the same type to begin with.
 I'm sure if I ran MySQL in a debugger, or read a lot of source code, I could figure it out, but that would be a disaster waiting to bite the next developer.
 Another good reason to avoid such ambiguities is to prevent changes in semantics from causing problems when we upgrade MySQL.
-Like every product, it has been known to break backwards compatibility, so I would never want to rely on implicit conversions (this bit me once before -- I had a similar [date puzzler on SQL Server](/blog/2005/12/04/sql-server-2000-date-and-time-puzzler/) too).
+Like every product, it has been known to break backwards compatibility, so I would never want to rely on implicit conversions (this bit me once before---I had a similar [date puzzler on SQL Server](/blog/2005/12/04/sql-server-2000-date-and-time-puzzler/) too).

 My new query, which I feel very confident about, is